rism-digital/rism.info/community/muscat/workshops.en.md

 **To register,** please email [contact@rism.info](mailto:contact@rism.info){:blank}.

-Additional online workshops are planned for the spring and fall of 2022.
+This introductory workshop will be repeated in the spring and fall of 2022.
 Additional workshops can be held upon request.
 To request a workshop for a group of people, or to receive notification of upcoming workshops, please email [contact@rism.info](mailto:contact@rism.info){:blank}.

 ## Past workshops and demonstrations